 Online Master of Architecture Programs Admission Requirements

-The admission requirements for an Architecture degree are largely similar to those of other online master’s degree programs.
-Below is a summary of basic requisites:
+The admission requirements for an Architecture degree are mainly similar to those of other online master’s degree programs.
+Below is a summary of the essential requisites:

 • An Application with Application Fee